mgoadric/cardstock/_posts/2019-05-06-hearts-variants.md

 ![Hearts Queen is 7]({{site.url}}{{site.baseurl}}/images/hearts/hearts7q-trends.png){:class="post-image"}

-This looks like it might keep the benefits from the Omnibus variant, such the delayed point of winning, and add in a tighter early game!
-The periodic peaks in the endgame from the Shoot the Moon strategy are still there, and are actually a little more pronounced, as 13% of these games result in a Shoot the Moon win.
+This looks like it might keep the benefits from the Omnibus variant and add in a tighter early game!
+The periodic peaks in the endgame from the Shoot the Moon strategy are still there, and are actually a little more pronounced.
 And, the first and second-place players are much closer for most of the game, only diverging in the last third.

 Nice work, Sean!